bluesky/ophyd-async/docs/how-to/write-tests-for-devices.rst

    :pyobject: test_sensor_in_plan

 This test verifies that the sim_sensor behaves as expected within a plan.
 The plan we use here is a count plan, which takes a specified number of readings (num) from the sensor.
 Since we set num to two in this test, the sensor should emit two "event" documents along with "start", "stop" and "descriptor" documents.
-Finally ``assert_emitted`` is an helper function for checking emission.
+Finally ``assert_emitted`` is a helper function for checking emission.